gauravashisth/notes/rust/1.gettinCg-started/hello-world.md

-# Writing a hello world porgram in rust:
+# Writing a hello world program in rust:

 ## rust program
 ```rust